uqlibrary/technology-training/QGIS/raster/QGIS_raster.md

 ## Setting up

-This tutorial is designed for **QGIS 3.16**.
+This tutorial is designed for **QGIS 3.22**.
 If you need to install it on your computer, got to the [QGIS website](https://qgis.org/en/site/forusers/download.html).

 Open QGIS and create a **new project** with `Project > New`.
 Let's straight away **save** our project: `Project > Save`.
 We should create a new folder, where our project and all the saved data will live, named "qgis_raster_intro" for example.

 Saving the project should automatically set the **project home** to the same location: you should see a gree Project Home icon in the Browser panel.
 If that's not the case, go to `Project > Properties > General` and set `Project home` to the same folder.
 This dialogue is where we can also give the project a title.

+We need to install a plugin so that certain features work go to `Plugins > Manage and Install Plugins...` and `Search...` for "**SAGA**".
+From the list on options choose **Processing Saga NextGen Provider** then in the bottom right, click `Install Plugin`.
+This has been needed since QGIS 3.22 where the functionality with SAGA begin to degrade.

 Let's now add an OpenStreetMap basemap to locate ourselves on the globe: `Browser panel > XYZ Tiles > OpenStreetMap` (double-click, or drag and drop into the Layers panel).